 - Store your suitcase on top of the wardrobe

 - Use organisers that can hang on the back of the door

 - Buy small-medium storage boxes for the shelves to store small items

 - Put spare toiletries in a box under the sink (if you have a sink in your room)

-Buy items when you arrive to university
+Buy items when you arrive at uni

-Don’t bring everything to university
+Don’t bring everything to uni

 Don’t over buy food

 Make sure you meet the minimum quantity of laundry when you go to the laundrettes.
 Alternatively, you could share the washing machine/dryer with a close friend and share the cost!
-A shopping bag can also be useful to carry your laundry to the laundrette, alternatively you could use your suitcase.
+A shopping bag can also be useful to carry your laundry to the laundrette, or you could use your suitcase.

 This blog went through tips for living in student halls.
 To read other blogs written by current students at the University of Surrey, click here.